diskoverdata/diskover-docs/source_files/user_analytics_reports.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

-Reports were designed to easily help you find what you don't know, it's like reverse engeneering.
-Fully customizable queries as well as customizable drop-down list with what matters to your business, therefore for you to be able to easily find those hidden items.
+Reports were designed to easily help you find what you don't know; it's like reverse engeneering.
+Fully customizable queries as well as customizable drop-down list with what matters to your business, therefore for you to be able to quickly pinpoint those hard to find statistics.
 These reports are global and accessible by everyone in your organization.

-The reports tool comes with pre-defined queries and drop-down list, but those queries can be customized (instructions to come) by someone with and admin account.

 #### How to Launch Reports